Dirty pearls: exposing Shell’s hidden legacy of climate change accountability, 1970-1990

 A 1989 confidential Shell Group Planning scenario sees Shell warning for “more violent weather” at a temperature rise of more than 1.5°C. “[M]ore storms, more droughts, more deluges”, it states.
 The possibility of eco-systems disruption is mentioned, as is the possible inability of “many species of trees, plants, animals and insects” to “move and adapt”.
 It also warns for an “unprecedented” “potential refugee problem”, where “[b]oundaries would count for little” as “Africans would push into Europe, Chinese into the Soviet Union, Latins into the United States, Indonesians into Australia”.
 The internal document also proposes various counter measures against a “high global temperature” such as “[s]hift from coal to natural gas, and to non-fossil fuels”.
 “Conflicts would abound.
 Civilisation could prove a fragile thing”, it states.

 Dirty pearls ran strictly classified between January 2017 and October 2022.
 It was then shared with award-winning investigative journalism platforms.
-Desmog’s Matthew Green and Follow The Money’s Merel de Buck and Birte Schohaus published their launch stories, . on April 1st, 2023.
-They cover a major recurring theme throughout the research: Shell’s political treatment of climate change in the 1970s and 1980s.
+DeSmog’s Matthew Green and Follow The Money’s Merel de Buck and Birte Schohaus published their launch stories on March 31st, 2023, and April 1st, 2023, respectively.[1,2,3] Underlying source documents are available on the Dirty Pearls investigation page on climatefiles.com, an initiative of the Climate Investigations Center.

 Vatan Hüzeir, founder and director of Changerism: “Although these first articles refer to only 38 of the many more documents amassed for Dirty pearls, they tell the story of Shell having engaged in what I call ‘climate change uncertaintism’ and ‘climate change negligence’.
 The former points to Shell’s keen willingness to emphasize scientific uncertainty about the potential of global warming in its public reporting, even though scholarly consensus on the future reality of a warmer world was already forming at the time.
 The latter points to Shell’s negligence of its own in-house knowledge of potential global warming in public reporting, although express consideration of that knowledge was to be reasonably expected.
 Both treatments were political in the sense that they served to push for fossil fuels and especially coal, over renewables, as the culturally preferred sources of energy for the foreseeable future.
 This is despite Shell’s awareness of possibly dangerous climate change associated with unabated fossil fuel combustion.
 Both treatments were strategic because, by extension, they protected Shell’s hydrocarbon based business model.